 Location Integrated to residential development or part of a local public park.

-Design Criteria Consider urban locations where the spot can be safely integrated with the enough area to be utilized safely.
+Design Criteria Consider urban locations where the spot can be safely integrated with the urban streetscape, or park locations where the spot can be provided with enough area to be utilized safely.